tinavanschelt/tinavanschelt/content/posts/limerick.md

 `youtube:https://www.youtube.com/embed/I1Vw66Zs0dQ`

-We were lucky enough to see Limerick win, in a nail biter of a game, the 2018 All Ireland Championship and bring Liam home for the first time since 1973.
+We were lucky enough to see Limerick win the 2018 All Ireland Championship, in a nail biter of a game, and bring Liam home for the first time since 1973.

 <div class="photo-grid columns-4">
   <div><img src="https://res.cloudinary.com/tinavanschelt/image/upload/v1590263406/writing/hurling_croke.jpg" alt="Hurling" /></div>